xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 The allegorical reference that I like to allude to as we embark on this journey is a famous Chinese folklore called **"Journey to the west"** - a 16th Century Chinese novel by Wu Cheng-en.

-It chronicles the story of Xuanzang in the 6th Century AD and his original journey to India (the "west") to seek out and bring back the teachings of Indian Buddhism to a primarily Confucian China.
+It chronicles the story of Xuanzang in the 6th Century AD and his original journey to India (the "west") to seek out and bring back the teachings of Buddhism to a primarily Confucian China.
 I may be oversimplifying the events, however, as Buddhism began to spread through the east, a new movement began that sought to marry the practical Confucian core with the new intellectual and spiritual expectations arising out of Buddhism.
 This movement came to be known as neo-confucianism.